-This June, the Center for the History of Collecting at the Frick Art Reference Library and The Wildenstein Plattner Institute (WPI) are hosting a Wednesday lunchtime series spotlighting archival resources on important women who shaped visual culture in the nineteenth and twentieth centuries.
+This June, the Center for the History of Collecting at the Frick Art Reference Library and The Wildenstein Plattner Institute (WPI) hosted a Wednesday lunchtime series spotlighting archival resources on important women who shaped visual culture in the nineteenth and twentieth centuries.
 Please find recordings of each session below.

 Part One: Archives Revealed